 • Original passport: A copy will not be accepted; your passport must be valid for at least 6 months to enter and exit Peru.
 You'll also need to ensure that your passport has two blank pages for entry and exit stamps.

-• Hiking boots (light, comfortable, and broken in).
+• Hiking boots: Light, comfortable, and broken in.
 Make sure your shoes are not too tight or too loose.
 They should provide enough room for your toes to wiggle without being too spacious.

-• A camel bag or water bottle(s) for at least 2 liters of water storage.
-Choosing a water bottle that will keep your water cold is essential.
+• Camel bag or water bottle: Water storage for 2 liters.
+It is essential to choose a water bottle that will keep your water cold.

 What to put in the Daypack?

-It is important to note that, due to local regulations, your backpack should not exceed 25 liters.
+Due to local regulations, your backpack should not exceed 25 liters.
 All larger bags can not be taken into Machu Picchu and must be stored in the lockers.
 The 25 liters is not about the capacity of your backpack; it is about the size.
 If you have larger bags, you can bring them and make sure your backpack looks small for Machu Picchu.

 • Toilet paper: There are plenty of bathrooms along the Inca Trail; take toilet paper inside a plastic bag.

-• Snacks, energy-pack granola bars, or trail mix that provide plenty of fuel without making you sluggish during a hike.
+• Snacks: Energy-pack granola bars or trail mix that provide plenty of fuel without making you sluggish during a hike.

 • Extra money for souvenirs, drinks, and tips (small change helps pay for using the villagers' toilets on the first day).